 The singing actor has many challenges: singing while acting naturally, singing while moving stylistically, singing while performing choreography, moving slowly while the voice is moving quickly, or moving quickly while the voice is moving slowly.
 The use of exercises, improvisation, and storytelling helps young singers build confidence in their ability to make decisions about character, objective, obstacle, and strategy.
 Through this work, performers will jointly build a newly created musical/theatrical scene, bringing Shakespeare to life through group and solo work, dancing, and song.

 Now is the time to start talking about the next step: how to approach the application process to colleges and/or conservatories.
 Even the best high school guidance counselors find the college-level music application process difficult to understand.
 In her previous position as director of music at the Walnut Hill School for the Arts, Patty Thom guided hundreds of high school-aged singers through the application process and into colleges and conservatory programs.
 Now, with 20 years of experience auditioning young singers for a collegiate-level singing program, she brings both sides of the audition experience to the conversation.
 This session will address all the questions you have about how and where to take those next steps: How do I choose a list of appropriate schools for my skills, interests, and talent level?
 What kind of training and performance opportunities will I find at a liberal arts school?
 What do I need to know about scholarship and financial aid?
 The process can be a confusing one; this session will help you begin to create a framework for college applications and figure out how to get where you want to go.

 How to Apply

-- Digital recording of two contrasting songs with piano accompaniment (there are no live auditions); individual recordings can be as large as 5GB
+- Two video recordings of contrasting songs with piano accompaniment (there are no live auditions).

 - A repertoire list of musical pieces you have worked on in the last two years